Edward01S2/RNDRit/src/pages/services/index.md

     We build successful products that people use and love.
 Our iOS and Android app development teams are focused on delivering 100% native products, following a structured and test-driven process.
+  bullets:

-    * User Research
+    - User Research

-    * Market Research

-    * Brand Strategy
+    - Brand Strategy
+    - Brand Marketing
   heading: 1.
 Understanding the customer's experience is our singular goal.
 ---